 In 2018, we are ramping up our incredibly effective mobilizing strategies to engage millennials and get them to the polls.
-We remain focused on New York’s youngest voters, specifically targeting low-income communities of color this year, and have already quintupled our outreach efforts this year and are proud of the tremendous impact we’ve had so far:
+We remain focused on New York’s youngest voters, have already quintupled our outreach efforts this year, and are proud of the tremendous impact we’ve had so far:

 - Engaged more than 100 volunteers, who were trained and provided with in-person volunteer opportunities, such as voter registration, canvassing, phone banking and candidate outreach.

 - 400+ New Yorkers signed up to receive election-related reminders via text message.